We just launched HRIS Sync, automate employee benefits management ⚡️

 The final step is completing an online compliance statement.

-You re-declare your compliance with The Pensions Regulator within five months of the third anniversary of your auto-enrolment duties start date.
+You re-declare your compliance with The Pensions Regulator within five months of the third anniversary of the start date of your auto-enrolment duties.

 Alternatively, you can choose a re-enrolment date.